icdevs/Icdevs_mainsite/content_donations.md

 1. Log into the NNS and navigate to the neuron you want to dedicate.
 2. Right click and "Inspect"
 3. Go to the Sources Tab and navigate to top/nns.ic0.app/ic_agent.js
-4. Search for "this.follow = async (request)" (about line 1793)
+4. Search for "this.follow = async" (about line 1793)
 5. Add a breakpoint on the next line by clicking the line number.
-This line should say something like "const rawRequest = this.requestConverters.fromFollowRequest(request)"
+This line should say something like "await updateRequestHandler_1.submitUpdateRequest(......"
 6. Leave the console open and go to the "Following" box.
 7. Click Edit Followees.
 8. Click A topic for which you have 0 followees. ie "Exchange Rate"